Generic Name: oxymorphone (OX ee MOR fone)

 moderate to severe liver disease.

 Some medicines can interact with oxymorphone and cause a serious condition called serotonin syndrome.
-Be sure your doctor knows if you also take medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
+Be sure your doctor knows if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
 Ask your doctor before making any changes in how or when you take your medications.

-To make sure oxymorphone is safe for you, tell your doctor if you have:
+To make sure oxymorphone is safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;